shmindmaster/typescript-file-manager/.github/instructions/azure-devops-pipelines.instructions.md

 - Use test impact analysis when available to optimize test execution
 - Fail fast on test failures to provide quick feedback

-## Security Considerations

-- Use Azure Key Vault for sensitive configuration and secrets
-- Implement proper secret management with variable groups
-- Use service connections with minimal required permissions
-- Enable security scans (dependency vulnerabilities, static analysis)
-- Implement approval gates for production deployments
-- Use managed identities when possible instead of service principals

 ## Deployment Strategies

 - Implement proper environment promotion (dev → staging → production)